 There’s always one thing in common when you watch home renovation shows or flip through interior design magazines.
 Everything is spotless.
 The pillows are perfectly fluffed.
 The counters are bare.
 Nothing is out of place.
 Now while you don’t need to go to this extreme, decluttering can help improve how you think of your sanctuary.

 They say a cluttered space can lead to a cluttered mind, and in many ways this is true.
 The more stuff that is visible, the more disheveled you may feel.
 Decluttering doesn’t need to be a Marie Kondo affair either.
 Although that method certainly works for some individuals!
-It just means getting rid of what you don’t need and putting away items in a spot where they belong.
+It just means getting rid of what you don’t need and putting away items in a spot where they belong and apartments for rent in st paul mn.

 Give yourself a big chunk of time to declutter.
 Start in one room, such as the home office, and sort through your drawers and see what needs to be saved and what can be tossed.
 Any items that can be donated or gifted should go into a designated pile.
 Get your entire family involved to make decluttering a fun weekend project.
 The more people involved, the quicker it will go and the sooner you can start living a dream vacation right at home.